-We believe our current cash and cash equivalents of \$13.0 million as of March 31, 2016, together with borrowings expected to be available under our Revolver, will be sufficient to satisfy our working capital needs, capital asset purchases, indebtedness payments, outstanding commitments and obligations and to fund our operations for at least the next 12 months.
+We believe our cash on hand of \$8.2 million as of June 30, 2016 and proceeds received in July 2016 from the \$25.0 million term loan, together with borrowings expected to be available under our Revolver, will be sufficient to fund our operations and satisfy our working capital needs, capital asset purchases, indebtedness payments and outstanding commitments for at least the next 12 months.
 If we are unable to meet our projected performance targets or manage our inventory levels to align with anticipated demand, our liquidity could be adversely impacted and we may need to seek additional sources of liquidity.
 If additional sources of liquidity are needed, we may consider new debt or equity offerings, but there is no assurance that such transactions could be consummated on acceptable terms or at all.
 Failure to raise sufficient capital when needed could have a material adverse effect on our business, results of operations and financial position.